drewletcher/xlsx-data-parser/README.md

 XlsxDataParser constructor takes an options object with the following fields.
 One of `url` or `data` arguments is required.

-`{URL|string} url` - The local path or URL of the XLSX document.
+`{String|URL} url` - The local path or URL of the XLSX document.

-`{string} data` - XLSX document in a string.
+`{String} data` - XLSX document in a string.

 Common Options:

-`{string|regexp} heading` - Heading, H1-H6 element, in the document after which the parser will look for a TABLE; optional, default: none.
+`{String|regexp} heading` - Heading, H1-H6 element, in the document after which the parser will look for a TABLE; optional, default: none.
 The parser does a string comparison or regexp match looking for first occurrence of `heading` value in a heading element.
 If neither `heading` or `id` are specified then data output contains all rows from all tables found in the document.

-`{string|regexp} id` - TABLE element id attribute in the document to parse for tabular data; optional, default: none.
+`{String|regexp} id` - TABLE element id attribute in the document to parse for tabular data; optional, default: none.
 The parser does a string comparison of the `id` value in TABLE elements ID attribute.
 If neither `heading` or `id` are specified then data output contains all rows from all tables found in the document.

-`{number} cells` - Minimum number of cells in tabular data; optional, default: 1.
+`{Number} cells` - Minimum number of cells in tabular data; optional, default: 1.
 The parser will NOT output rows with less than `cells` number of cells.

-`{boolean} newlines` - Preserve new lines in cell data; optional, default: false.
+`{Boolean} newlines` - Preserve new lines in cell data; optional, default: false.
 When false newlines will be replaced by spaces.
 Preserving newlines characters will keep the formatting of multiline text such as descriptions.
 Though, newlines are problematic for cells containing multi-word identifiers and keywords that might be wrapped in the cell text.

-`{boolean} trim` - trim whitespace from output values, default: true.
+`{Boolean} trim` - trim whitespace from output values, default: true.

 ### XLSX Options

-`{object} xlsx` - options to pass thru to XLSX.readfile() `{boolean} xlsx.cellDates` = return date values instead of text representation, default true.
+`{Object} xlsx` - options to pass thru to XLSX.readfile() `{Boolean} xlsx.cellDates` = return date values instead of text representation, default true.

 * [XLSX.readFile() options](https://docs.sheetjs.com/docs/api/parse-options)

 ### HTTP options

-`{object} http` - options to pass thru to HTTP request `{string} http.method` - HTTP method, default is "GET" `{object} http.params` - object containing URL querystring parameters.
+`{Object} http` - options to pass thru to HTTP request `{String} http.method` - HTTP method, default is "GET" `{Object} http.params` - object containing URL querystring parameters.
-`{object} http.headers` - object containing HTTP headers `{array}  http.cookies` - array of HTTP cookie strings `{string} http.auth` - string for Basic Authentication (Authorization header), i.e. "user:password".
+`{Object} http.headers` - object containing HTTP headers `{array}  http.cookies` - array of HTTP cookie strings `{String} http.auth` - string for Basic Authentication (Authorization header), i.e. "user:password".

 ## Streaming Usage